juniormesquitadandao/dev-on-rails/README.md

 - Run to show volume nvm: docker volume inspect uor_nvm
 - Run to show volume postgres: docker volume inspect uor_pg_data

-## Ex.: Migrate existing project with name UoR and Postgres
+## Ex.: Migrate existing project with name and Postgres
 - If you want to clean the docker:

 ```bash